NZ discovery could point to better Alzheimer's treatment

 A discovery led by New Zealand scientists could lead to better treatment of Alzheimer's disease.

-The overproduction of this protein - called tumor necrosis factor-alpha (TNFa) – may be one of the reasons behind the disease-related impairments of memory formation in the brain.
+The overproduction of this protein - called tumour necrosis factor-alpha (TNFa) – may be one of the reasons behind the disease-related impairments of memory formation in the brain.

 "While TNFa has been linked previously with Alzheimer's and memory studies, it has not been understood that neural overactivity can drive the production of this protein to inhibit memory mechanisms in the brain," said Abraham, a principal investigator at the university's Brain Health Research Centre.